hacktoolkit/htk-ios-Twitter/README.md

 '''Optional User Stories'''

 * [x] Countdown in the upper right for the Tweet limit.
 Turns red and prevents posting Tweet when it exceeds the limit.
-* [x] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+* [x] After creating a new tweet, a user can view it in the timeline immediately without refetching the timeline from the network.
 * [x] Retweeting and favoriting increments the retweet and favorite count.
 * [x] User can unretweet and unfavorite, and decrements the retweet and favorite count.
 * [x] Replies are prefixed with the username and the reply_id is set when posting the tweet,